fishinsea2014/TypeScriptExer/Jason-exer-app/README.md

 # Exercise Notes
---AngularJS services are substitutable objects that are wired together using dependency injection (DI).
++ AngularJS services are substitutable objects that are wired together using dependency injection (DI).
 You can use services to organize and share code across your app.
 AngularJS services are: Lazily instantiated – AngularJS only instantiates a service when an application component depends on it.
---Handle the global interface, data and methods.
++ Handle the global interface, data and methods.

 # JasonExerApp